gautamjha2002/DevOps-End-to-End/README.md

 - Monitoring and alerting with Zabbix.

 ## Future Learning Plans
-- Outline topics or tools you plan to learn next.
+- Will decide later What to learn next.